 No. There is no limit on the amount of money that you can invest in your spouse’s superannuation account.
 While the tax offset is calculated on sums of $3,000 or less, you may contribute more than this if you wish.

 Spouse contributions are non-concessional contributions and as such are subject to the non-concessional cap that applies (currently $150,000 per annum).
 Non-concessional contributions up to the cap will not be taxed within the fund.
 If non-concessional contributions exceed the cap, the excess amount will be taxed at the highest marginal tax rate (plus Medicare Levy).

 In certain circumstances, the averaging rules may be utilised which allows up to $450,000 of non-concessional contributions to be made in a financial year.
 You should discuss your eligibility with your adviser.

 When can monies from Super be accessed?

 Spouse contributions are preserved within super.
 This means the capital is not accessible until a condition of release is satisfied.
 A condition of release is a trigger which allows access to super money.
-Generally this is retirement after reaching preservation age (currently age 55 for those born before 1/7/60).
+Generally this is retirement after reaching preservation age (aged between 55 and 60 depending on your date of birth).
 If you have never been gainfully employed then your super money cannot be accessed until age 65.